CS-433/ml-project-2-patricks/README.md

 In this repository, you can find our work for the Project 2 of the [Machine Learning](https://github.com/epfml/ML_course) at [EPFL](http://epfl.ch).
 We focus on the crack concrete classification problem as described [here](https://zenodo.org/record/2620293#.YZTqbr3MJqt), with the CODEBRIM dataset provided.

+## Quick Sample Code
+To see a toy sample from our best trained model ZenNAS (75.6% multi-target accuracy) to predict different concrete defect images.

 ## Contribution